 Developments for housing grew as the population increased and today you will hear references such as Stage I and Stage II.

-The surrounding area is agricultural, and an important development of the area revolved around irrigation with canals, water ways, and large lakes known locally as Tanks.
+Most of the surrounding area is agricultural, and an important development of the area revolved around irrigation with canals, water ways, and large lakes known locally as Tanks.
 It is the development of the water resources that have enabled this are to be self sufficient and convert what was previously considered a dry area.

 Places to visit include the Ruwanwelisaya Dagoba, Isurumuniya Temple, Jethawanaramaya Stupa and the Dagoba of Thuparama.
 Also don’t miss a visit to the Sacred Bodhi Tree.
 It is the oldest historically recorded tree in the world, having been guarded for over 2000 years.
 It plays an important part in the Buddhist culture.